-In the last three weeks, Callum, Simon’s son has been mentioning death more than 3 times to me including today.
+In the past three weeks, Callum, Simon’s youngest son has been mentioning death more than 3 times to me including today.

 He said “you die” then I replied “not today” or “I die when I die”.